JasmineArmoo/INST326-Final/README.md

 ## Project Overview

-The Advertisement Placement Tool is designed to help companies strategically place billboard advertisements by identifying the most cost-effective locations.
+The Advertisement Placement Tool our group created is made to help companies strategically place advertisements by identifying the most cost-effective locations.
 Using publicly available data from 25 major U.S. cities, the tool calculates Audience Reach, Demographic Fit Score, and Cost Efficiency Score.
 Users can customize inputs like age range, income, employed percentage, and budget, and the program recommends optimal locations based on these criteria.
 The results include a ranked list of cities, budget allocations, and a visual representation of cost efficiency.

 ## Files in Repository